 Constantly sitting in front of your screen can result in various health-related issues.
 It can put a strain on your eyes and also result in severe back problems.
 Many students can experience back pain and health problems when they constantly sit in front of their screens for too long.

-Furthermore, if you are someone with glasses already, excessive screen time can lead to your power fluctuating and weakening your eyesight.
+Furthermore, if you have glasses already, excessive screen time can lead to your power fluctuating and weakening your eyesight.
 Besides physical health issues, students can also develop mental health issues, including depression, anxiety, etc.

 12. Limited access to the Resources

 Most courses require a blend of practical and theoretical learning.
-For instance, if you are opting for science courses, you will require practice besides just theoretical learning.
-One of the biggest cons of learning is that there is a lack of practical sessions.
+For instance, if you opt for science courses, you will need practice besides theoretical knowledge.
+One of the biggest cons of learning is a lack of practical sessions.
 You won’t be able to experiment in laboratories, special equipment, etc.

 While you will ace your exams with theoretical studies, implementing the knowledge you gained without practical knowledge can put you behind people who are getting better practical knowledge.